Family Photo Session

-So you have hired your photographer, you have your date, location, and time all set.
+So you have hired your photographer, you have your date, location, and time all set for your family photo session.
 You managed to get everyone to agree to have their photo taken together and promised something sweet afterwards.

 What else do you need to know?
 Well here are a few of the things that I have spotted over the years that tend to get missed or causes undue stress.
 Take it with a grain of salt, we are all different.